raphael/linux-samus/README.md

 $ sudo make modules_install
 $ sudo make install
 ```
-> *NOTE* The steps above are just the standard kernel build steps and may
+> *NOTE* the steps above are just the standard kernel build steps and may
 > differ depending on your setup.
 In particular the default kernel makefile
 > assumes LILO is being used.